 keon:decision:retention:00041, authorized under FIN-RETENTION-4.2.

-Controlled Policy Protocol — defines how policy decisions are determined deterministically.
+Constitutional Policy Protocol — defines how policy decisions are determined deterministically.

+Thoughts are free; effects are governed.
 Logs tell you what happened after the fact.
 Guardrails try to steer behavior without authority.
 Keon decides whether the action is allowed before it happens, and the receipt proves what was decided, under which policy, and with what authority.

 AI proposes.
-Keon decides.
+Runtime decides.
 Execution waits.

 Frameworks like LangGraph, CrewAI, and OpenClaw make autonomous agents easier to deploy.
-Keon exists for the boundary those systems still need: authorization before effect.
+Keon exists for the boundary those systems still need: Runtime authorization before effect.

 MCP is the primary integration.
 Any AI or tool path can route through the MCP Gateway and inherit Keon's authorization, receipts, and fail-closed enforcement.